palinf/readsb-mongodb/README.md

 - `adsb_data_count`: The count of data points collected.
 - `callsign`: The callsign of the aircraft, stored as an empty array if not available.
 - `adsb_data`: An array with raw ADS-B data, each item representing a snapshot of the flight's state at a specific time.

+## Access the data

+### mongo-express
+You may wish to use mongo-express for database operations.
+Uncomment the container part in docker-compose.yaml

 ## Alternate ways